 Some of the regulars include: Greg Morrow (bagpipes), Laura Ritchie (accordion), Jim Lounsbury (violin, keyboard), Allen Estes (guitar and harmonica), Chick Marston and Ellen Ford, aka Chick and Ellen (guitars, banjo), Jay and Laurie Keefe and Dana King from Old Cold Tater (fiddle, guitar, bass, mandolin), Tom Eaton from Pick 3 (guitar), Paco Ekstrom (accordion and concertina) and usually a few other surprise performers.

 Usually about 8-10 musicians are onboard.
-Great fun is guaranteed.
-Join us in 2016 for a fun night.
+Join us for a fun night on the water.

 Put a Lannon Music Sail on your Bucket List for next season and join us.
 You can see some video clips from our music sails on the Lannon facebook page by clicking here, then scrolling down.